Yoga & Mindfulness For Teens

-Adopting an evidence-based and holistic approach to treatment, Trails Carolina incorporates the practice of mindfulness and yoga into the clinical work and daily routine with students.
+As part of our evidence-based and holistic approach to treatment, Trails Carolina incorporates the practice of mindfulness and yoga into the clinical work and daily routine of our students.

-Students at Trails Carolina partake in a Mindfulness-Based Stress Reduction (MBSR) curriculum to expand their capacity to manage stress in a nourishing and non-judgmental way.
-Originally developed at UMASS Medical School by John Kabat-Zinn, a medical doctor interested in teaching mindfulness to individuals with chronic pain, MBSR has evolved into a globally recognized curriculum for teaching mindfulness techniques to improve overall mental health.
-Core components of the MBSR groups at Trails include grounding techniques such as diaphragmatic breathing, mindful movement, and thought-stopping techniques to help students develop a deeper sense of their body and regain control of their actions and internal processes.
+Mindfulness-Based Stress Reduction (MBSR) is a key part of the curriculum at Trails, helping students to expand their capacity to manage stress in a healthy way.
+Originally developed at UMASS Medical School by John Kabat-Zinn, a medical doctor interested in teaching mindfulness to individuals with chronic pain, MBSR has evolved into a globally recognized standard for teaching mindfulness techniques to improve overall mental health.

-Throughout their time at Trails, students are regularly encouraged to tune into their senses, pause, and strengthen their mental capacity to be still and content without constant distractions.
-Mindfulness techniques are also shared with all parents of Trails Carolina students as a valuable resource that can be incorporated into parenting and can also be applied as a coping strategy.
-By educating both parents and students in Mindfulness Based Stress Reduction, Trails Carolina provides families with a common experience that contributes to positive parent-child relationships and improves treatment outcomes.
+Students are also regularly encouraged to tune into their senses, pause, and strengthen their mental capacity to be still and content without constant distractions.
+These mindfulness techniques are shared with both our students and parents, who can use it as a valuable parenting and coping strategy.
+Having learned these skills along with your child, you’ll have a common experience that will help to strengthen your relationship and foster healthy communication.

-Mindfulness and Yoga are embedded into the daily routine of all Trails Carolina students.
+In addition to the MBSR curriculum, mindfulness and yoga are embedded into the daily routine of all Trails Carolina students.
 Mornings begin with a guided breathing exercise, and the day closes with a yoga flow and meditation preparing them for a night of restful sleep.
-This routine encourages students to develop a true practice that they can take with them after their time at Trails.
+This routine encourages students to carry these practices back to the home environment, which can be both grounding and rewarding.

 For more information on MBSR, please go here: